-Step 8 Click Next button after configuring the advanced network parameters, which will take you to the HDD Management interface as shown below.
+Step 8 Click Next after configuring the advanced network parameters, which will take you to the HDD Management interface as shown below.

-Figure 2-24 HDD Management
+Figure 2-26 HDD Management

-- Step 9 To initialize the HDD, click the Init button.
-Initialization will remove all the data saved in the HDD. - Step 10 Click Next button to enter the IP Camera Management interface. - Step 11 Add the IP camera. - 1) Click Search to search the online IP Camera.
+Step 9 To initialize the HDD, click Init.
+Initialization will remove all the data saved in the HDD.

+Step 10 Click Next to enter the IP Camera Management interface.

+Step 11 Add the IP camera.

+- Click Search to search the online IP Camera.
 The Security status shows whether it is active or inactive.
 Before adding the camera, make sure the IP camera to be added is in active status.
 If the camera is in inactive status, you can click the inactive icon of the camera to set the password to activate it.
-You can also select multiple cameras from the list and click the One-touch Activate to activate the cameras in batch. - 2) Click the Add to add the camera. - 3) (Optional) Check the checkbox of Enable H.265 (For Initial Access) for the connected IP camera supporting H.265.
+You can also select multiple cameras from the list and click One-touch Activate to activate the cameras in batch. - 2) Click Add to add the camera. - 3) (Optional) Check Enable H.265 (For Initial Access) for the connected IP camera supporting H.265.
 Then the IP camera will be encoded with H.265.